rishisancheti/Sorting-Algorithms-OpenSource/README.md

-to contribute to this Repository you should simply implement Sorting algorithms in different languages you know .
+to contribute to this Repository you should simply implement Sorting algorithms in different languages you know . rename your file with which type of sort you Applied !
+And make a pull request !
+That's it !

 This is open-source repository.